aseyq/leidensim/README.md

 - 14:00-17:00 Session V - Grid Games, Networks & Advanced Topics

-## Preperation
+## Preparation
 We are going to use Python for our simulations and Jupyter Notebook to have an interactive Python environment.
 If you are familiar with Python, you can use Python the way you'd like.
-But I suggest to install Jupyter Notebook at hand because I will give the excercises and notes in Jupyter Notebook Format (ipyb).
+But I suggest installing Jupyter Notebook at hand because I will give the exercises and notes in Jupyter Notebook Format (ipyb).

-If you've never used Python, the easiest way to get Python run Jupyter Notebooks is by installing `Anaconda`.
+If you've never used Python, the easiest way to get Python and to run Jupyter Notebooks is by installing `Anaconda`.
 You should install the individual edition, which is free to use.

 You can find the installers here: https://www.anaconda.com/products/distribution You should use a Python 3 (for instance 3.9) version.

-Although we will use rarely, also you should probaby get familiar with your operating system's command line interface.
+Although we will use it rarely, also it would be a plus to get familiarize running your operating system's command-line interface.
 In Windows, `Command Line Prompt` or `Powershell` can be used.
 In macOS and Linux, you have the `Terminal`.

 After installing `python` and `anaconda`, you verify that they are installed properly by entering command line:
 ```